User segmentation: A guide to understanding your customers

 2. Identify segments based on business priorities

 If the goal is for users to make a purchase, one segment could be for users who have purchased.
 Another could be for users who haven’t.
 A third could be for those who have purchased repeatedly.
-If the goal is to increase app usage, teams could segment by time spent in-app to isolate their power users within the sea of occasional visitors.
+If the goal is to increase app usage, teams could segment by time spent in-app to isolate their power users from the sea of occasional visitors.

 Here are metrics teams might use to define segments: